chandrunarayan/idmd/lessons/minilesson/code1.md

     // draw smooth lines
     smooth();

+    // 1.
+Say Hello!
     // ***UNCOMMENT LINE BELOW BY DELETING THE 2 SLASHES TO SAY HELLO!
     // HIT THE PLAY BUTTON IN YOUR EDITOR
     //sayHello();
 }

 function draw() {  // this function is run repeatedly.

+  // 2.
+Draw some sticks
   // ***UNCOMMENT LINE BELOW BY DELETING THE 2 SLASHES TO SEE WHAT HAPPENS!
   //drawSticks1();

-  // ***UNCOMMENT LINE BELOW BY DELETING THE 2 SLASHES TO INCLUDE YOUR CUSTOM CODE!
-  //drawSticks2();
+  // 3.
+Draw more sticks
+  drawSticks2();

-  // dynamically move location for next draw loop moveLoc();
+  // Move location for next draw loop moveLoc();
 }